historic-trails/website/docs/sites/fort-marcy.md

 {% include figure.html class="img-right" width="40%" caption="Fort Marcys crumbling walls in 1992. [source](https://econtent.unm.edu/cdm/singleitem/collection/santa/id/17/rec/34)
 " image-url="wall-marcy.jpg" %}

 Adobe walls nine feet tall and five feet thick formed Fort Marcy's unique star-shaped outline.
-The fort also had a moat approximately eight feet deep running along its walls and a log building that served as a powder house[^8].
-Roughly 270' x 80', Fort Union could hold up to one thousand soldiers. [^9]
+The fort also had a moat approximately eight feet deep running along its walls and a log building that served as a powder house.[^8] Roughly 270' x 80', Fort Union could hold up to one thousand soldiers.[^9]

 After a while, the fort's walls began to arode.
 Visitors today can only see several tall mounds of earth where the walls used to be; the moat that ran around the fort is barely visible[^10].
-A lack of maintenance after the U.S. took complete control of New Mexico ensured the fort's degradation[^11]
+A lack of maintenance after the U.S. took complete control of New Mexico ensured the fort's degradation.[^11]

 [^8]: Purdy, 2
 [^9]: Bradford, 5